semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 - On Linux and macOS, a new PTY session is created at the beginning of every job.
 All commands run in that single session
 - Since Windows does not support PTYs, each command is executed in a new PowerShell process with `powershell -NonINteractive -NoProfile`.
 The only way to have aliases available to commands is through PowerShell modules.

+See [self-hosted configuration](./self-hosted-configure#isolate-jobs) to learn how to run jobs in isolation.

 ## How to debug jobs on self-hosted {#debug}

 Since communication is always initiated from the self-hosted agent, Semaphore has no way to start or attach a terminal to jobs running on self-hosted agents.
 This means that the [debug command](./jobs#debug-jobs) does not work.